Azure/AKS-DevSecOps-Workshop/docs/modules/Module5/index.md

 ![Defender for Cloud Recommendations and Security Alerts](../../assets/images/module5/DefenderForCloudRecommendationsAndAlertsBig.png)

-Near the top of the screen, you will see that there is at least 1 security alert.
+Near the top of the screen, you will see that there is at least one security alert.
 This alert will correspond to the `kubectl get pods` command we ran just a few steps ago.

 ![Defender for Cloud Security Alerts](../../assets/images/module5/DefenderForCloudAlerts.png)